adrienmeli/moodle-showcase/README.md

 # Dropdown exercises

-These are created from .csv files using semi-colons as field separators.
+The student must find the correct solution from a dropdown menu.

-By default, the dropdown menu is formed from the second column, and 3 solutions (excluding the correct answer) are offered.
+By default, the dropdown menu is formed from the second column of the original .csv file, and 3 random solutions (excluding the correct answer) are offered.
+The number of possible solutions is easily adjustable.